Info-443-Spring-2023/project-1-freymondz/README.md

 # Main Features
 - Filtering System
     - Allows users to apply filters to a list of volunteer opportunties in their area.
 - Search feature
     - Allows users to find volunteer opportunties via keyword search
 - Log in
     - Allows users to create a basic account with an email and password
 - Bookmark feature
     - Allows logged in users are also able to bookmark volunteer postions they are interested in and/or want to apply for in the future
 - Tracker
     - Allows logged in users to track completed volunteer hours

+# Set up

+Install yarn: `npm install --global yarn`

+Run `yarn install`

+Install new libary: `yarn add lib_name`

 # Getting Started with Create React App